BScTech(Hons), PhD, Doct. Hon. Caus. (Limoges)

 World Academy of Ceramics http://www.waceramics.org/appointees.shtml : Academician (1990); Nominations Committee (2011-2015);

 European Ceramic Society (ECerS) http://ecers.org/ : Fellow (2013); Permanent Executive Committee (2017-19) http://ecers.org/en/about-us/officers.html; ECerS Council – one of 2 Irish representatives (2011-present); Chair, R&D Working Group (2014-17); Co-chair, Symposium on High Temperature Sintering at 14th ECerS Conference, Toledo, Spain, June 2015:

 American Ceramic Society (ACerS) www.ceramics.org : Fellow (2007); W. David Kingery Award Committee (2009-2012); ACerS Officers Nominations Committee (2014-2017); ACerS Medal of Advancement sub-committee (2018-2023).
 Frequent invited lecturer at ICACC: https://www.flickr.com/photos/acersphotos/24705802161/in/album-72157664118401511/

 Stuart has served on a number of Irish national committees including the Royal Irish Academy Engineering Sciences Gold Medal Awards Panel (2015).

 He has served on Editorial/Advisory Boards of 10 peer-reviewed journals and currently acts as Associate Editor of J. Ceramics and J. Asian Ceramic Societies.
-He is also working with Michael Pomeroy on Encyclopaedia of Materials Science: Technical Ceramics and Glasses.
+He worked with Michael Pomeroy on Encyclopaedia of Materials Science: Technical Ceramics and Glasses.